santhu501/namaste-react/README.md

 // There are different names used for bundling an app to make sure it loads only the code needed and not everything.
-Names: Chunking, Code Spliting, Dynamic Bundling, Lazy Loading, on Demand Loading etc.
+Names: Chunking, Code Spliting, Dynamic Bundling, Lazy Loading, on Demand Loading, dynamic import etc.